yukijina/yukijina.github.io/_posts/2019-11-24-first_contribution_to_open_source_project_-_github.markdown

 Go back to your gitHub page and you will notice there is a pull request button.
 Click `Compare & Pull request`

-Write some comments and request a pull
+Write some comments and create a pull request.

 Wait, wait, wait..